Cooking Lesson: Cooking for the Chinese New Year

 The celebration includes a New Year luncheon and performances by students, teachers, and friends.

-Tickets are on a first-come, first-served basis, with no reservation.
+Tickets are on a first-come, first-served basis, with no reservations.
 Please purchase your e-tickets in advance via Seven Days Tickets or email us.

-Admission must be prepaid in advance via Venmo or Paypal.
+Admission must be prepaid via Venmo or PayPal.

 Venmo: @Vermont_Chinese_School (last 4 digits of phone is 6332)